adomingues/adomingues.github.io/_posts/2017-03-16-how-big-is-the-offspring.md

 _updated on 2017-08-28 to include 1 year measurements_

 So I am a bit of a nerd and also a recent progenitor.
 So of course I had to find ways of analyzing the growth of my F1.
-What follows is a very brief look into the growth pattern of `Em`, using the little data I have so far - F1 is only 7 months old.
+What follows is a very brief look into the growth pattern of `Em`, using the little data I have so far - F1 is now 1 year old.

 ## The data

-Initially the data was input manually, in wide format, and then convert to tidier long format, but in the end I decided to write it in a file, already in long format, because it is easier to read and update.
-It also makes more sense that ways because there aren't values for every time point for every variable.
+Initially the data was input manually, in wide format, and then converted to a tidier long format, but in the end I decided to write it in a file, already in long format, because it is easier to read and update.
+It also makes more sense that way because there aren't values for every time point for every variable.
 For instance, the circumference of the head is only measured when `Em` visits the Doctor.
 Nevertheless I am leaving the original code here for reference.

 Another thing to keep in mind is that both the days and the measurements are estimates - some were taken at home using a bathroom scale or in changing station with a ruler.
 I expect that over time the will be ironed out.
 Also, this is just a bit of fun.